Workers strike at Wescast Industries' Canadian plant

-TORONTO, Oct 27 (Reuters) - Workers at a Wescast Industries Inc plant in Strathroy, Ontario, have walked off the job after going on strike, the auto parts maker and the union said on Saturday.
+TORONTO (Reuters) - Unionized workers at a Wescast Industries Inc WCSa.TO WCSa.TO plant in Strathroy, Ontario, have gone on strike, the auto parts maker and the union said on Saturday.

 Wescast, which supplies exhaust manifolds and other components for cars and light trucks, said union members at the machining plant began a legal strike on Saturday morning.